St. Anne Church (Spanish Lake)

-The Church of St. Anne in the vicinity of Allen, Louisiana is a historic church built in 1916.
+The St. Anne Church (Spanish Lake) in the vicinity of Robeline, Louisiana is a historic church founded in the 1800s as a mission from the St. Augustine Parish Church of Isle Brevelle.
+The current building was built in 1916.
 It is located at the southwest corner of the intersection of LA 485 and Blosmoore Road.
 It was added to the National Register in 1994.

 It was deemed notable "because it is a rare example of the Gothic Revival style within Natchitoches Parish."